caroleolivier/caroleolivier.github.io/_posts/2017-11-21-javascript-modules.md

 The most famous module standards (pre ES6) are [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) (a browser targeted standard whose most famous implementation is [requireJS](http://requirejs.org/)) and [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1) (a standard defined by the group [CommonJS](https://en.wikipedia.org/wiki/CommonJS)).

-So depending on the context, people may refer to ES modules (ESM), CommonJS (CJS) modules or AMD (I don't think there is even consistency in acronym 🤔).
+So depending on the context, people may refer to ES modules (ESM), CommonJS (CJS) modules or AMD (I don't think there is even consistency in acronyms 🤔).